Back to Basics: Our Organizational Workshop

 Managing Time and Energy

-One of our motivational points to get student buy-in is that students who use our systems can gain an extra 7-10 hours of free time each week, and be less stressed and do better academically.
+One of our motivational points to get student buy-in is that students who use our systems can gain an extra 7-10 hours of free time each week, be less stressed, and do better academically.
 Who doesn’t want more time and energy?

 Most schools have learning management systems that let students know when work is due.
 At the same time, these systems don’t tell students when to complete their tasks, or how much time should be dedicated to each assignment.
 During the workshop, we help students learn the hows and whys of using a paper planner to keep track of minor assignments, create study plans for upcoming assessments, and prioritize responsibilities.
 In ongoing sessions, we encourage students to map out their week and break down their workload into manageable blocks of time, with ample rest to avoid overload.